yurihikari/garuda-hyprdots/README.md

 Wiki : [Wiki Link](https://wiki.lightcrimson.com/en/garuda-sway-config)

+The Wiki is down?

+You can also use the github wiki : [Github Wiki Link](https://github.com/yurihikari/garuda-sway-config/wiki)

 ## About ❓
 A simple aesthetic (at least for me) sway ricing on Garuda Linux.
 It also includes a Hyprland config but you'll have to install Hyprland yourself to use it.
 I edited ArchCraft dotfiles for Hyprland for my base rice.
 I changed most of the colors and the waybar is the same as in my Sway ricing.